MrFlynn/git-absorb/README.md

 data manipulation, arrays, error checking and handling, and script flags.
 2. Develop a better understanding of git--more specifically with merges.
 How to combine multiple histories seamlessly was important.
+3. Familiarize myself with code linting tools, particularly those that exist for shell script.
+I am using [ShellCheck](https://github.com/koalaman/shellcheck) as my linter for this project.